 The complexity and challenge of activities addressed by this program require a transformative approach to discovering and developing new materials, predicting and optimizing properties of these materials, and informing the design of materials systems.
-MIPs are driven by the MGI approach with materials synthesis/processing, materials characterization, and theory/modeling/simulation applied to targeted outcomes.
+MIPs are driven by the MGI approach with materials synthesis/processing, materials characterization, and theory/modeling/simulation applied iteratively to realize targeted outcomes.
 Accordingly, the proposed activities must close-the-loop, i.e., be a collaborative and iterative process wherein, for example, theory guides computational simulation, computational simulation guides experiments, and experiments further inform theory.
 It should be noted that the loop can be entered from any point, not just from theory, and can be bidirectional (e.g., experimental results improve simulation).
 Through this tightly connected iterative process, new discoveries are anticipated to occur at a faster rate than conventional modes of collaboration.
 Advances in each of the three areas (synthesis/processing, characterization, and theory/modeling/simulation) are expected for MIPs.
 The interactive, closed-loop process is required for in-house research and is expected for the user program as a whole, but not required for individual user projects.
-In addition, MIPs are expected to engage the emerging data science, including artificial intelligence and/or machine learning capabilities, as appropriate.
-Accelerating the closed-loop process by leveraging artificial intelligence, automation, and decision theory could eventually lead to autonomous materials discovery.